-Significant construction will continue along the Northeast 119th Street corridor, from Northeast 72nd Avenue to Northeast 87th Avenue.
+Significant construction will continue along Northeast 119th Street, from Northeast 72nd Avenue to Northeast 87th Avenue.

 Drivers should expect delays in the corridor and may want to use alternate routes, such as Padden Parkway to the south and Northeast 139th Street to the north.

 A reduced speed limit of 25 mph will remain in effect.
 Please remember that fines are double for speeding and other infractions in a construction zone.

 New dog park coming to property off NE 192nd Avenue

 Dog lovers have an opportunity to help create a new off-leash area where dogs can run and play in east Vancouver.

 On March 29, 2016, the Board of County Councilors unanimously approved an agreement with Dog Owners Group for Park Access in Washington (DOGPAW) to develop a dog park on a county-owned parcel at Northeast 192nd Avenue and Northeast Ninth Street.
 The 10.8-acre property is west of the Humane Society for Southwest Washington and south of the Harmony Sports Complex.

 DOGPAW will be responsible for developing the site with fencing, a double-gated entry and other amenities, as well as providing ongoing maintenance of the site.

 DOGPAW does not have a firm timeline for making the necessary improvements and opening the area for public use.
 The group is accepting contributions to defray costs.
 Donations can be made by contacting Mark Watson at (360) 896-4341 or email@example.com.

 - Board of County Councilors staff report (PDF)